 Instagram is enormous and growing at a rapid rate.
 If you are trying to capture the attention of the 14-25 age group then Instagram is THE place for Salons to be!

 We are a visual industry and this is the perfect platform to ‘show off’ our work.
-Stylists, brands and salon owners alike should be using the Instagram platform to engage with their local community and brand audience.
-The best bit?
-It is simple to use – it requires only a small amount of attention each day to create a loyal brand following and it allows you to keep up with the latest industry trends, be inspired with creativity whilst keeping an eye on your competition.
+Stylists and salon owners should be using the Instagram platform to engage with their clients.
+It is simple to use and it allows you to keep up with the latest industry trends, be inspired with creativity whilst keeping an eye on your competition.

 The Rules of using Instagram for Salons